ramiel/profanity-light/README.md

 // this outputs "A ****** is a ******"
 ```

-## Wroking with more dictionaries
+## Working with more dictionaries

-You may wat to work with several dictionaries, for example to address different languages.
+You may want to work with several dictionaries, for example to address different languages.
 A simple way to do this is to pass a second parameter to each function and specify a dictionary.

 ```js
 filter.addWords(['fiore', 'ape'], 'it');